-Inspired by his passion for his Irish heritage Dàibhidh Stiùbhard is setting out on a blossoming career as an Irish singer, recently named the Ulster Fleadh senior singing champ, who has also recorded his first album
+Inspired by his passion for his Irish heritage Dàibhidh Stiùbhard is setting out on a blossoming career as an Irish singer.

-Dàibhidh Stiùbhard, from Cookstown, in County Tyrone, became interested in his Irish roots at the age of 17 and pursued leaving the Irish language and its culture in celebration.
-Now just 24, the talented singer with an incredible voice has won the Tyrone and Ulster Fleadh senior singing competition and recently recorded an album.
+Dàibhidh Stiùbhard, from Cookstown, in County Tyrone, became interested in his Irish roots at the age of 17 and pursued the Irish language and its culture in celebration.
+At the age of 24, the talented singer with an incredible voice won the Tyrone and Ulster Fleadh senior singing competition and recently released an album.

 Here we speak to him about his music and his love of the Irish language.